ManuelElizaldi/PyStrava/FunctionsDocumentation.md

 # GetToken
-This function will give you the access token requiered to use strava's API.
+This function retrieves the access token.

 The argument 'data' contains the following information: